Do you ever feel that you’re running against time because meetings get extended without warning?

 What compels a client to need more time to meet?

 Again, as you brainstorm this based on your team requirements and make-up, you may come up with many good ideas.
 In addition to these ideas, is anyone on your team willing or brave enough to ask the US client why* they are asking meetings to be extended?

 Americans like direct communication, and a question like this if posed right can open discussion as to how both sides can communicate more clearly with each other.

 Other Team Consultations Have Shown

-In a few other teams I have consulted in, a common reason clients ask for (or seem to demand) more time, is that they feel that the messages haven't been communicated fully yet.
+In teams I have consulted in, a common reason clients ask for (or seem to demand) more time, is that they feel that the messages haven’t been communicated fully yet.
 Though the Indian team has talked a lot and given a lot of information, the following problems happen in delivering the information: